 Where to study

-- Generally a wider variety of subject options than at school sixth-forms
+- Often a wider variety of subjects than at school sixth-forms

 - No younger children, which creates a more mature learning environment